klinge/sl-webapp/README.md

 ## DOING:
 * Refactor: remove duplicated code between save() and insertNew() in MedlemController
 * Refactor: remove router->generate in controller classes instead use BaseController->createUrl(), also maybe no need to pass router to controller classes (they already have router in the Application class)
+* Remove PHPStan errors level 4

 ## TODO (v0.9):
 * Mail: add mail templates for password reset and new user registration.
 Find something among these: